 David has been working in the Photographic industry for more than 25 years with experience in the editorial sector.
 He started out as a Freelance Photographer in the North West to working on the picture desk of a national newspaper in London.

-Joe has a vast experience and knowledge accumulated and honed as a New Business Development Manager and Relationship Manager.
-Presently the Managing Director at Ascesis Media, a full service digital house.
+Matthew has a vast experience and knowledge accumulated and honed at Ascesis Media, a full service digital house.

 Responsible for generating new business clients, looking after existing clients, sourcing new ventures and managing the company.